-Michelangelo’s Last Judgment (1534-1541) was painted 26 years after the Sistine Chapel ceiling, and although in the same room, that space had become a different world and the Neo-Platonic context that had provided the context for Michelangelo’s first Sistine Chapel project had been replaced by a new narrative.
+Michelangelo began work on his Last Judgment (1541) 25 years after the Sistine Chapel ceiling, and although in the same room, that space had become a different world.
+The Neo-Platonic context that had provided the context for Michelangelo’s first Sistine Chapel project had been replaced by a new narrative.
 He was living through a paradigm shift not to his liking and one that would cause him to give up painting.
 The Counter-Reformation had begun the same year that he started painting the Last Judgment and only the intervention of a group of artists on Michelangelo’s behalf kept it from being painted over, from being obliterated.
 Why?
 What had changed in that quarter century?

 Find a much more in-depth discussion in books by Roy Charles Henry.